Indiana Shoplifting Laws and Potential Penalties

 Have You Been Charged with Shoplifting in Indiana?
 Call Keffer Hirschauer LLP Today

-Being arrested for shoplifting in Indiana, or any theft-related crime for that matter, is stressful.
+Being arrested for shoplifting in Indiana, possession of stolen property in Indiana, or any other theft-related crime, is stressful.
 However, it’s much easier to manage criminal proceedings with the help of an Indiana theft attorney.
 The criminal defense team at Keffer Hirschauer LLP helps clients fully understand Indiana shoplifting laws, the potential penalties they may face, and how to best respond to the charges brought against them.
 Our team is staffed by former deputy prosecutors who have successfully convicted dozens of individuals for theft-related crimes.
 Therefore, they have an intimate knowledge of the prosecution’s strategies and how they will approach the case.
 As a result, we provide our clients with unmatched expertise in this area of law.
 To begin working on the best plan to move forward with your life, call Keffer Hirschauer LLP at (317) 751-7186 or complete our online contact form